-The Middle East and North Africa Regional Finalist is a pioneering force in the Qatar media world while also helping many young and talented people reach their potential.
+The Middle East and North Africa regional winner is a pioneering force in the Qatar media world while also helping many young and talented people reach their potential.

 Maryam decided to leave her home country and study Political Science at Essex in 2003.

 She said: “Studying in the UK was not only useful in terms of having a great academic qualification, but for me it showed a different way of life and empowered me to be true to myself.

 “Being an active student in the UK enabled me to know the value of an active civil society and the importance of the role of youth.
 Therefore, I wanted to create similar platforms and enable young people to grow and be active.”

 As a result Maryam started two youth initiatives in Qatar - Uchange and Qatar Together - to promote the country's most talented and creative young people across different disciplines.
 These initiatives had a great impact on the youth community in Qatar and encouraged many young people to pursue subjects and issues they are really passionate about.